Eau De $Q$-Network: Adaptive Distillation of Neural Networks in Deep Reinforcement Learning: Experiments

 We evaluate EauDeDQN's ability to adapt the sparsity schedule and final sparsity level to different network architectures and training lengths.
 We make the number of neurons in the first linear layer vary from $32$ (small network) to $512$ (medium network) to $2048$ (large network) while keeping the convolutional layers identical.
 In Figure~\ref{F:atari_online_performances}, EauDeDQN exhibits a stable behavior across the different network sizes (top row) and training lengths (bottom row).
 EauDeDQN reaches similar performances compared to its dense counterpart as opposed to PolyPruneDQN, which struggles to obtain high returns with a small network architecture.

 As the representation capacity of the different network architectures is the same (same convolutional layers), one would desire an adaptive pruning algorithm to prune larger networks more, as compared to smaller networks.
 Figure~\ref{F:atari_online_network_size_sparsity} (left) shows the sparsity schedule obtained by EauDeDQN along with the hard-coded one of PolyPruneDQN.
 Interestingly, after following a linear curve, the $3$ EauDeDQN's sparsity schedules split into $3$ different curves to end at a final sparsity level that is environment-dependent (Figure~\ref{F:atari_online_network_size_sparsity}, right).
+We stress that, similarly to PolyPruneDQN, a baseline following a hard-coded linear schedule would also rely on an accurate tuning of its final sparsity level.
 Notably, except for the game \textit{Pong}, larger final sparsity levels are reached for larger networks, as desired.
 Figure~\ref{F:training_length_sparsity} (top) exhibits similar behaviors where higher final sparsity levels are discovered when more environment interactions are available.

 Could the knowledge about the fact that PolyPruneDQN's medium network performs well with $5\%$ of its weights (Figure~\ref{F:atari_online_performances}, middle), be used to tune PolyPruneDQN's final sparsity level $s_F$ for training the small network using the proportion of the network sizes?
 As the medium network contains $12.4$ times more weights than the small network (see Table~\ref{T:n_parameters}), the small network should perform well with $62\%$ ($=12.4 \times 5\%$) of its weights.
 This means that one could set $s_F$ to $0.38$ ($=1 - 0.62$) for training the small network.
 However, even if PolyPruneDQN would achieve good performances at this final sparsity level, it would be significantly lower than the lowest final sparsity level discovered by EauDeDQN ($0.79$ on \textit{Pong}).